Explainer: the GT3 cost ladder explained

 How to read the ladder

-Entry-level and national GT3
+Entry-level and national GT3: Racing close to home

 • Multi-hour races